PKumar-2002/Anomaly-Detection-Using-Stacked-Model-Approach/README.md

 Here’s a cool Markdown version of your code with added flair:

-# 🚀 Anomaly Detection with Ensemble Models
+# 🚀 Anomaly Detection with Stacked Model Approach(Ensemble models)

 This project demonstrates anomaly detection using three models: **Isolation Forest**, **One-Class SVM**, and an **Autoencoder**.
 We then create an ensemble model to combine the anomaly scores and evaluate the performance using AUC scores.